ProPlayer96/Improving-Biomedical-Knowledge-GraphEmbeddings-with-Entity-Linking/README.md

 # Data preprocessing

-Starting from the raw data contained within relational models, for example:
+Starting from the raw data contained within relational data models, for example:

 ```
 Cardiopatia ischemica in follow up.
 Attualmente buon compenso emodinamico.
 Si consiglia eseguire una dieta ipocalorica.
 ```

 The unstructured text was divided into tokens, and each token was assigned a label among: B-Disease, I-Disease, B-Symptom, I-Symptom, O; according to the IOB-tags scheme with the help of domain experts.
+Through a fine-tunend BERT-base NER model it will be possible to predict labels for a given test set.
 The resulting file can be represented in JSON format or stored in a dataframe via the pandas library.
 For more details see in the `input` folder, in particular through the `Dataframe.pkl` and `graph_data.json` files.

 # From schema to Neo4j Biomedical Knowledge Graph